Strawberry Coulis

 Instructions

-• Place the strawberries, granulated sugar, and fresh lemon juice into a medium or large saucepan over medium heat.
+• Add 1 lb (453 g) fresh strawberries, ⅓ cup (67 g) granulated sugar, and 1 tablespoon (15 g) fresh lemon juice to a medium saucepan over medium heat.
+Stir to combine.

-• Heat for a few minutes, stirring occasionally, as the strawberries begin to release their juices.
-Bring to a low boil, then reduce the heat to simmer for 15 minutes, mashing the strawberries with a wooden spoon as they break down.
+• Cook for a few minutes, stirring occasionally, until the strawberries begin to release their juices.
+Bring to a low boil, then reduce the heat to a simmer.
+Cook for 15 minutes, mashing the strawberries against the side of the pan with a wooden spoon as they break down.

-• If you prefer, you can also go one step further and strain the mixture through a fine mesh sieve, pressing the strawberries into the sieve with the back of a spatula to get as much juice as possible out of them.
+• For a smooth coulis, strain the mixture through a fine mesh sieve, pressing the strawberries firmly with a spatula to get as much juice out as possible.

 Notes

-• Store your strawberry coulis in the refrigerator in an airtight container for up to a week, or store in the freezer in a freezer-safe container for up to 3 months.
+• Storage: Refrigerate in an airtight container for up to 1 week, or freeze for up to 3 months.

 Nutrition